In all my years as a book editor — I’ve noticed some key misunderstandings about the whole process.

 I suspect that many books today are NOT getting that level of editing due to budget cuts and other factors for this big job.

-If someone could actually edit a book in two hours, it would obviously be a lot cheaper for us all.
+If someone could edit a book in two hours, it would be a lot cheaper for us all.
 We don’t claim to edit anyone’s book within short time frames.
 However, we do claim to complete the editing and proofreading stage for any book with the utmost care and responsibility with an enormous amount of time taken with the process.

 Read more: Angel Key Publications Editing and Proofreading